directus/directus/docs/app/content.md

 To use this module, you will need to know what [Collections](/getting-started/glossary/#collections), [Items](/getting-started/glossary/#items) and [Fields](/getting-started/glossary/#fields) are in general.
-After that, the controls to view and manage Items are quite intuitive, so its easy to get started.
+After that, the controls to view and manage Items are quite intuitive.

 :::